9 Corny Spanish Jokes That Will Help You Learn Spanish

 “¡Ojalá yo también!” ( “I wish I could see, too!” the other says.)

-This one plays off the use and similar sounds of the imperfect subjunctive tense, which conveys unlikely scenarios.
+This Spanish joke plays off the use and similar sounds of the imperfect subjunctive tense, which conveys unlikely scenarios.
 For example, the third person imperfect subjunctive conjugation of llover (to rain) is lloviera.
 The first person imperfect subjunctive conjugation of ver (to see) is viera.
 So, the first blind man’s sentence could be”Ojalá que yo viera” (I wish I could see) or “Ojalá que lloviera.”
 (I wish it would rain).
 Just shows you how important it is to listen carefully!
+Now read the 25 clever jokes that will make you sound smart.

 “Amor, dame el bebé.”
 (Love, give me the baby.)